S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Introduction

 The lack of explicit linear algebra models in the previous approach is remedied by the high power functorial geometric models, which puts us in the framework of geometric Langlands.
-In particular, the degeneration is described by the comparison theorems in $p$-adic Hodge, in the disguise of the Fargues Fontaine curve (or closely related objects), and the lack of explicit identification is remedied by the functoriality of Fargues Fontaine curve, which significantly mechanizes the situation by putting us in the framework of diamonds and v-stacks, so we can mimic what has been done in geometric Langlands.
-More precisely, the degeneration is reflected by the behaviour of excursion operators when the legs of Shtukas collide, somehow the excursion operators "flatten" the situation by allowing extra freedom on adding legs and intermediate modifications, where the magic ultimately boils down to the fusion product in geometric Satake.
+In particular, the degeneration is described by the comparison theorems in $p$-adic Hodge theory, in the disguise of the Fargues--Fontaine curve (or closely related objects), and the lack of explicit identifications is remedied by the functoriality of Fargues--Fontaine curve, which significantly mechanizes the situation by putting us in the framework of diamonds and v-stacks, so we can mimic what has been done in geometric Langlands.
+More precisely, the degeneration is reflected by the behaviour of excursion operators when the legs of shtukas collide, somehow the excursion operators "flatten" the situation by allowing extra freedom on adding legs and intermediate modifications, where the magic ultimately boils down to the fusion product in geometric Satake.

-We learned from Peter Scholze after initial progress on this project that Xinwen Zhu also has a proof of $S=T$ conjecture for some time, which in principle should be similar to the proof presented here.
+We learned from Scholze after initial progress on this project that Zhu also has a proof of the $S=T$ conjecture for some time, which in principle should be similar to the proof presented here.

 We now briefly describe the content of this paper.
 In section 2, we provide definitions for all the spaces that we will use.
-In section 3, we construct the excursion operators for Shtukas using geometric Satake.
-In section 4, we prove the $S=T$ for Shtukas.
-In the last section, we construct the integral period map from Shimura varieties to Shtukas, and prove the $S=T$ for Shimura varieties.
-We collect some results on the comparison between cohomology of algebraic stacks and v-stacks, which is used in the article to compare the construction given here with the construction in \cite{2017arXiv170705700X}.
+In section 3, we recall the geometric Satake proved by Fargues--Scholze, and interpret morphisms between representations of the dual group as cohomological correspondences.
+In section 4, we introduce the Hecke operators on moduli spaces of shtukas.
+In section 5, we construct the excursion operators for moduli spaces of shtukas.
+In section 6, we prove the $S=T$ for moduli spaces of shtukas.
+In the last section, we construct the integral period maps from Shimura varieties to moduli spaces of shtukas, and prove the $S=T$ for Shimura varieties.
+We collect some results on the comparison between cohomology of algebraic stacks and v-stacks, which is used to compare the constructions given here with the constructions in \cite{2017arXiv170705700X}.